JeffWilliams2/JeffWilliams2/ReadMe.md

 ## About Me 👨🏻‍💻
-Data & Financial Enthusiast passionate about applying ML concepts and AI to financial markets.
-Building predictive models, agents, and data pipelines for various use-cases.
-Enjoy learning about markets, trading, and news aggregation/current events.
+Data Engineer & Financial Enthusiast passionate about applying ML/AI to financial use cases.
+Passionate about quantitative finance and market structure.

 ## 🛠️ Tech Stack